 By Eileen Rockefeller

-So often, in the ups and downs of life, it seems to be our friends that are our “glue”, the people who hold us together, sharing our joys and our sorrows.
+So often, in the ups and downs of life, it seems to be our special friends that are our “glue”, the people who hold us together, sharing our joys and our sorrows.
 We are grateful.
-Today I am absolutely delighted to introduce you to a woman who is all that to me, and more – Eileen Rockefeller, our guest writer this week.
+Today I am absolutely delighted to introduce you to a woman who is all that to me, and so much more – Eileen Rockefeller, our guest writer this week.
 Eileen is that rare writer-poet who is so willing to look deep within herself, share her joys and uncertainties with her reading audience, making us feel “at one” with her. . . letting us know we are not alone in thoughts we may not normally share.
 Ideas seem to spring from her heart, stories she has long held close are often shared.
 She has always been able to allow me to open my heart fully in return.
 A rare gift.

-In a summer tale recently told, Eileen says: At the end of a long day, there’s nothing better than to pick up a paddle and drift on water.
+In a spring tale recently told, Eileen says: At the end of a long day, there’s nothing better than to pick up a paddle and drift on water.
 The moment we pushed off the shore we felt the stresses of the day drown in our wake.

 The imagery is one we all understand.
-Today, back on the shore of life, we have with us someone I deem very special, Eileen Rockefeller.
+Today, back on the shore of life, we have with us someone I deem so very special, Eileen Rockefeller.

 A friend gave me the following quote by Reverend Safire Rose on letting go.
 Lately, I have been reading it almost daily.
 It reminds me to let go of all that I can’t control, which is almost everything, and live in the present.
 Bit-by-bit I am loosening my grip, and finding the gift of freedom that results.
 I share it as a gift to you: